 Credit may be granted for a variety of formal military, vocational, and educational programs based on a student’s declared learning program at HCC.
 Students will be awarded credit based on recommendations made by the ACE, as well as in accordance with the college’s articulation agreements with individual military branches and organizations.
 Official military transcripts, including Joint Services Transcript (JST), Community College of the Air Force (CCAF), or other military transcripts, must be submitted with a transcript evaluation request form to the office of admissions and advising.

 Credit for prior learning acquired through employment, self-study, volunteer, civic, or other activities may be awarded through the portfolio assessment option.
 To earn credit through this method, students must enroll in a course specifically designed to assist in the development of a portfolio summarizing prior experiential learning.
 In COOP-160-Portfolio Development, students learn to document previous learning in a format that enables faculty to assess eligibility for academic credit.
 Students must demonstrate that prior learning and experience have resulted in the acquisition of college-level competencies and skills directly related to courses in their learning programs.
-Students have eighteen months to complete their assessment of prior learning through Portfolio Assessment.
+Students have eighteen months after registering for the course to complete their assessment of prior learning through Portfolio Assessment.
 Specific prerequisites are necessary to participate in this program.
 For most programs, a maximum of 15 credits may be earned through this option.
 Further information may be obtained by contacting the business and computer systems division.

 Credit by Examination